AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Data monitoring operations/DescribeDomainTopReferVisit.md

 # DescribeDomainTopReferVisit

-You can call this operation to query frequently requested web pages on a specific day and sort the web pages.
-You can query data within the last 90 days.
+Queries and sorts frequently requested web pages on a specified day.
+You can query data collected within the last 90 days.

 **When you call this operation, note that:**

--   If you do not set StartTime or EndTime, data within the last 24 hours is queried.
-If you set both StartTime and EndTime, data within the specified time range is queried.
+-   If you do not set StartTime or EndTime, data collected within the last 24 hours is queried.
+If you set both StartTime and EndTime, data collected within the specified time range is queried.
--   The data was collected at an interval of five minutes.
+-   Data is collected at an interval of five minutes.

 ## Debugging